 Make sure you find the perfect spot to stand your bag, keep the soil moist but not wet and don’t forget to top up your soil as the plant grows, to give the potatoes plenty of room.

 Watch out for late frosts too, potato plants hate frost!

-Now is the exciting time when you find out if all of your hard work has paid off, just 15 weeks since planting.
+This is the exciting time, when you find out if all of your hard work has paid off, just 15 weeks after planting.

 If you remove the green tops from your plants, it makes them easy to pull out of the bag without damaging them, this means you can re-use the bags to grow something else.

 Once out of the bags, the fun begins; roll up those sleeves and rummage through the soil to find your potatoes, just watch out for the mother tuber!!

 All entries for GYOP 2021 must be entered before Friday 25 June 2021

 Don't forget to keep your two crops separate and weigh them separately once you have washed the dirt off.
 Remember also, you must weigh your potatoes in grams

 - Submit the weight of your Rocket crop

 - Submit the weight of your Regional crop